DiagramProgram/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-More complex sorting algorithms in Java
+More complex sorting algorithms in Java + their visualizations in the form of graphs